Yushil26/UnBoredify/README.md

 -----Intsallation instructions-----

 WEB:
-    1. Navigate to project folder
+    1. Run npm install
-    2. Run npm install
+    2. Navigate to Builds folder and into Web
     3. Run npx serve web-build
     4. Run on Local or Network